hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 function to ignore these sorts of superfluous differences while still giving it the ability to distinguish between a "baby" and a "toddler"?

-TODO: Improve the following paragraph, pointing out that it is the crux of this article.

-We're starting to feel the same flavour of difficulty as the style transfer problem we saw earlier.
+These questions lead us to the same flavour of difficulty as the style transfer problem we saw earlier.
 And the reason for this is that there is a *semantic gap* between the input representation for images (an array of numbers) and what we're looking for (a category classification).
 So we give up on trying to write this function ourselves, and instead turn to *machine learning* to *automatically discover the appropriate representations* needed to solve this problem for us.

-### [todo] Some sort of supervised learning title

-TODO: Something about supervised learning being the only branch of ML that's caused any amazing impact in the last 5 years.
+This concept is the intellectual core of this article.

+### Our first learning image classifier

-In particular we turn to a subset of machine learning called *supervised learning*.
-In fact, when you hear most people talking about machine learning today (deep learning or otherwise), what they're probably referring to is supervised learning, which is now the classic procedure for learning from data described below:
+The branch of machine learning we turn to solve the image classification problem is called *supervised learning*.
+In fact, when you hear most people talking about machine learning today (deep learning or otherwise), what they're probably referring to is supervised learning, as it is the subset of machine learning that's demonstrated the most success in recent years.
+Supervised learning has now become a classic procedure for *learning from data*, and it is outlined below in the context of the image classification problem:

+{{< figure src="/images/writing/artistic-style-transfer/supervised-learning.png" title="The pieces that make up a supervised learning solution to the image classification problem." >}}

 1. We start with a set of pre-classified example images, which means we have a set of images with known labels.
 This is called the *training